GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Results

 \subsection{Human Brain Atlas: Ultra-High Resolution at 7T}

-Zoomed-in coronal views of the \twohi{} segmentations produced by \fsv{} and \go{} for the cerebellum and parietal lobe are presented in Figure \ref{fig:hba-025}.
+Zoomed-in coronal views of the \twohi{} segmentations produced by \fsv{}, \sys{} and \go{} for the cerebellum and parietal lobe are presented in Figure \ref{fig:hba-025}.
 For \fsv{}, a significant amount of cerebellar WM branches were not segmented even in regions not affected by signal inhomogeneities as shown with the green arrows.
-While the cerebellar WM branches were not completely identified by \go{}, a notable improvement was observed.
-Moreover, perivascular spaces (PVS) in WM, which become more easily visible at this resolution, were often segmented as background or cortex for \fsv{} (blue arrows in Figure \ref{fig:hba-025}) whereas \go{} segmented them as WM.
+Although improvements were noticeable with \sys{}, the best overall detection and segmentation of cerebellum WM was done by \go{}.
+Moreover, perivascular spaces (PVS) in WM, which become more easily visible at this resolution, were often segmented as background or cortex for \fsv{} (blue arrows in Figure \ref{fig:hba-025}) whereas \sys{} and \go{} segmented them as WM. \sys{} showed limitations in some cortex regions with noticeable mislabeling of non-cortical voxels as cortex.
+Furthermore, \sys{} segmentation showed non-smooth, step-like delineations, which \fsv{} and \go{} did not show.